The old archive treated this as a personality item.

 That includes obligations to employees, customers, competitors, and the vulnerable people affected by corporate behavior.

 Edelman, in the speech the archive flagged, ties that obligation to decency, honesty, family, and community.
-Those are real values.
-But they become meaningful only when they cost something.
+Those values become meaningful only when they cost something.
 It is easy to talk about values in a federation ballroom.
 It is harder to refuse corrupt business, accept slower growth, or choose transparency when opacity would make life easier.

 Why this deserves a place in the rebuilt library

 People who invoke Jewish values in the marketplace are therefore making a serious claim.
 They are saying that how money is made matters as much as the philanthropy that comes after.
 They are saying that honest dealing is not a decorative extra.
-They are saying that a family business is supposed to hand down obligations, not only control.
+They are saying that a family business is supposed to hand down obligations as well as control.

 That is a better reason to preserve the topic than celebrity admiration for a CEO.